 Forest Cover Impacts on Drinking Water Utility Treatment Costs in a Large Watershed

 Source waters are the streams, rivers, lakes, and groundwater resources that supply drinking water.
-Source water protection encompasses actions taken to prevent or minimize contamination of these resources before the water arrives at a water suppliers’s treatment plant.
+Source water protection encompasses actions taken to prevent or minimize contamination of these resources before the water arrives at a water supplier’s treatment plant.
 Water utilities across the United States and the world face difficult decisions in evaluating source water protection opportunities.
 While source water protection is seen as an important component of a multi-barrier approach to providing high-quality drinking water, it can be difficult to assess the financial benefits of specific programs.

 A recent study, conducted by the Interstate Commission on the Potomac River Basin, explored the relationship between forest cover and source water protection.
 The project, Forest Cover Impacts on Drinking Water Utility Treatment Costs in a Large Watershed, applied sophisticated watershed modeling tools to determine the potential impacts of forest loss on water quality, and how this in turn may affect drinking water treatment costs.
 This project provides an initial evaluation of the water quality and cost benefits of protecting forested land within the Potomac River basin, but the approach is applicable to any other supplier.

 A summary of the findings can be found below or visit the Water Research Foundation have access to the full report on the organization’s website.

 The project was generously funded by The Water Research Foundation, the U.S. Endowment for Forestry and Communities, Fairfax Water, DC Water, Washington Aqueduct, and the Washington Suburban Sanitary Commission (WSSC).